top of page

 • Picky eaters

-• Transitioning from g-tube to oral feeding can be difficult.
+• Transitioning from g-tube to oral feeding

 • Breast or bottle feeding difficulties